-Mr. Aranguren-Castiello is Chairman and Chief Executive Officer of Arancia-CPC S.A. de C.V., a joint venture formed in November 1994 by the combination of the Mexican operations of the Corn Refining Business of Bestfoods with Arancia Industrial S.A. de C.V., a Mexican company controlled by Mr. Aranguren-Castiello and his family.
-He has been President of Arancia Industrial S.A. de C.V. since the late 1970's.
+Mr. Aranguren-Castiello is Chairman and Chief Executive Officer of Arancia-CPC S.A. de C.V., a joint venture formed in November 1994 by the combination of the Mexican operations of the Corn Refining Business of Bestfoods with Arancia S.A. de C.V., a Mexican company controlled by Mr. Aranguren-Castiello and his family.
+He has been Chief Executive Officer of Árancia Industrial S.A. de C.V. since the late 1970's.
 He is also a director of Bancomer S.A.

-WILLIAM S. NORMAN

-Member of the Compensation and Nominating Committee

-PRESIDENT AND CHIEF EXECUTIVE OFFICER OF THE TRAVEL INDUSTRY ASSOCIATION OF AMERICA

-Mr. Norman has been President and Chief Executive Officer of the Travel Industry Association of America since 1994.
+WILLIAM S. NORMAN Age -- 59 Director since 1997 Member of the Compensation and Nominating Committee PRESIDENT AND CHIEF EXECUTIVE OFFICER OF THE TRAVEL INDUSTRY ASSOCIATION OF AMERICA Mr. Norman has been President and Chief Executive Officer of the Travel Industry Association of America since 1994.
 Previously, he served as Executive Vice President of the National Railroad Passenger Corporation (AMTRAK) from 1987 to 1994.
 He is also a director of Bestfoods, the Travel Industry Association of America, Tourism Works for America Council, The An-Bryce Foundation, the U.S. Navy Memorial Foundation, the International Consortium for Research on the Health Effects of Radiation and the Logistics Management Institute.
 He is also a member of the Board of Trustees of West Virginia Wesleyan College and the Board of Visitors of The American University's Kogod College of Business Administration.

-CLIFFORD B. STORMS

-Age -- 65 Director since 1997

-Member of the Audit Committee
+CLIFFORD B. STORMS Age -- 65 Director since 1997 Member of the Audit Committee ATTORNEY Mr. Storms was Senior Vice President (since 1988) and General Counsel (since